SoftUni/Programming-Basics-Book-Python-EN/chapter-07-complex-loops.md

 ![](/assets/chapter-7-1-images/15.Fruits-01.png)

-For now, nothing is happening at **"End of Game"**.If the player hits dynamite, the application notes that the game is over **(`game_оver = Тrue`)**, but this fact is not visualized in any way.
+For now, nothing is happening at **"End of Game"**.If the player hits dynamite, the application notes that the game is over **(`game_over = True`)**, but this fact is not visualized in any way.
 In order for the game to end, we need to add a few checks to the view:

 ![](/assets/chapter-7-1-images/15.Fruits-15.png)